SLAM with Sensor Integration Guide for Robotics Navigation Systems

 What is SLAM in simple terms?

-Why is sensor integration important in SLAM?
+Why is sensor integration important?

-Where is SLAM with sensor integration used?
+Where is SLAM used?

-What types of sensors are commonly used?
+What sensors are commonly used?

 Is SLAM only used in robotics?